dxw/playbook/guides/how-we-do-user-research.md

 participant has given.

-This guidance explains how we collect and keep evidence of informed consent at dxw digital.
-It builds on the general guidance on [getting informed consent](https://www.gov.uk/service-manual/user-research/getting-users-consent-for-research) in the Service Manual.
+This guidance explains how we collect and keep evidence of informed consent at dxw.
+It builds on the general guidance on
+[getting informed consent](https://www.gov.uk/service-manual/user-research/getting-users-consent-for-research)
+in the Service Manual.

 ### Creating consent materials

-#### Using dxw digital or client consent materials
+#### Using dxw or client consent materials

 There are two basic options: